 Issue 10.
 "Deferred" ATL13 Products

-Several of the ATL13 Table 5.3 Output Products scheduled for future release are labeled "deferred" and are also not available in ATL22.
+Several of the Table 5.3 Output Products scheduled for future release are labeled "deferred".
 The deferred output is either populated with an "invalid" placeholder or is not provided.

 Issue 11.
 ATLAS 523nm subsurface attenuation